-A reliable road network is essential for our food and fibre producers to get produce to market and Council places a high priority on ensuring adequate resources are directed to its road network.
-The 2013/14 year has seen the unsealed network being maintained to a higher engineering standard (reformed and crowned) with the aim of extending maintenance intervals.
-The lesser travelled sealed roads have been treated as what Warren Shire terms "Recycling" (road ripped, pulvi mixer, reshaped and a 5 metre seal).
-This process vs. reconstruction can be undertaken at 25% of the cost of reconstruction thus enabling 4 times the length of the road to be achieved.
+The renewal of the lesser travelled rural sealed roads have been treated as what Warren Shire terms "Recycling" (road ripped, pulvi mixer, reshaped and a 5 metre seal).
+This process versus reconstruction can be undertaken at 25% of the cost of reconstruction, thus enabling four (4) times the length of the road to be achieved.
 In addition to the general maintenance the following works were undertaken on Council's road network: -